 Interested in joining ?
 Email [email protected] for more details.

-The PIC meets a minimum of four times a year at the HJA Brown Education Centre.
+The PIC meets a minimum of four times a year virtually.
 PIC meetings are open to the public.
 Agendas are posted one week before the scheduled meeting date.

 To view meeting agenda and minutes, click here.